gianfrancostabile/apicensus/README.md

         5. Click OK
         6. Edit the `Path` variable and add the next line `%JAVA_HOME%\bin`
         7. Done
-    4. Check your java version `javac --version`
+    4. Check your java version with `javac --version`

 <br>